lambbyrd/dlx-take-home/README.md

 Instead I thought is would be better to just spin up a simple json server.
 That way I can use the real fetch, show how I make api calls and focus more on developing on the feature.

 With that said, some of the asks around what the backend returns based on data submitted were handled on the frontend.
-I then would make the appropriate get call...

-Json-server is a bit limited in how I have it configured and to make it work how you wanted in the spec, I felt would fall further outside the scope of this project.
+I would then make the appropriate get call.
+The Json-server I have set up is limited in how I configured it.
+To make the "backend" work how it was detailed in the spec would have been more work outside of the feature.
+So I kept it simple.

-I hope that above call is okay, and I'm happy to talk more indepth as to why made that decision.
+I hope that above call is okay, and I'm happy to talk more indepth as to why I made that decision.

 Also... this thing ain't sexy!